-Most e-health applications provide several of the following functionalities: 1) self-assessment or self-profiling to recognize individuals' health-related status and in turn provide personalized messages and/or healthcare services, 2) continuous communication with patients/users using interactive tools such as online trackers, and 3) wide dissemination of information related to health and safety, presented in text and/or multimedia format.
-To accomplish the purposes of e-health applications, on one hand, detailed monitoring is critical to confirm that e-health applications are used correctly and to validate their efficacy.
+To accomplish the purposes of e-health applications, most e-health applications provide several of the following functionalities: 1) self-assessment or self-profiling to recognize individuals' health-related status and in turn provide personalized messages and/or healthcare services, 2) continuous communication with patients/users using interactive tools such as online trackers, and 3) wide dissemination of information related to health and safety, presented in text and/or multimedia format.
+To provide the required functionalities, on one hand, detailed monitoring is critical to confirm that e-health applications are correctly used and to validate their efficacy.
 In order to do so, e-health applications must collect detailed, and often identifiable, user data including health information.
 On the other hand, the protection of user privacy is however critical since e-health applications often deal with very sensitive private data, including health status, medical records, and family health histories.
-Control over the sharing of this information is of the utmost importance and urgency because indiscriminate monitoring, if inconsiderate of user privacy, may result in private health data being used for unwanted purposes and/or shared with unknown people [1][14][15].
-In case of e-health applications, even generic usage data can be damaging if disclosed.
+Control over the sharing of such information is of the utmost importance and urgency because indiscriminate monitoring, if inconsiderate of user privacy, may result in private health data being used for unwanted purposes and/or shared with unknown people [2][15][16].
+In case of e-health applications, even generic usage data can violate privacy if disclosed.
 For example, disclosure of the login frequency into an online treatment application for substance abuse can unintentionally reveal a user's medical status.
 Consequently, it is urgent and critical for research to examine how we can simultaneously achieve these two important yet opposing goals -- monitoring identifiable user data while protecting user privacy.

-To enable e-health applications to conduct trustworthy user monitoring without concern for loss of privacy, in this paper, we propose a new Privacy-Preserving online Monitoring (PPoM) framework.
-In the PPoM framework, online monitoring services collect user/usage data based on users' policies and users can verify user/usage data being monitored and strictly enforce user policies on the client side.
+To enable e-health applications to conduct trustworthy user monitoring without concern for loss of privacy, in this paper, we enhance the Privacy-Preserving online Monitoring (PPoM) framework [1].
+In the PPoM framework, online monitoring services collect user/usage data based on users' policies.
+In addition, users can verify user/usage data being monitored in real-time and strictly enforce user policies on the client side by controlling outgoing messages set from users' browsers.
+To support non-IT medical staff who do not have enough knowledge and skills on Information Technologies (IT), the PPOM framework provides intuitive and semi-automatic tools that enable them to generate privacy policies and insert monitoring code into their ehealth applications.
 The rest of this paper is organized as follows.
-In Section II, the requirements for secure online monitoring in e-health applications are identified.
-In Section III, PPoM framework is proposed and the overall architecture is described.
-For better understand of practical use, in Section IV, operation flows and example use cases are described in detail.
-In Section V, evaluation plans are presented.
-Section VI reports on the related work.
-The conclusions and future work are presented in Section VII.
+In Section II, the limitations of existing online monitoring approaches and the necessity for a secure monitoring in e-health applications are identified with an example scenario.
+In Section III, the overall architecture of the PPoM framework is described and the detailed functionalities and methods for each component are specified.
+In Section IV, how the PPoM framework mitigates the privacy vulnerabilities described in Section II from the perspective of e-health service providers.
+In Section V, we present a prototype of the privacy-preserving browser as a first step in the development of the PPoM framework.
+The evaluation plans is described in Section VI and related work are introduced in Section VII.
+The conclusions and future work are presented in Section VIII.

 II.
-LIMITATIONS AND REQUIREMENTS
+MOTIVATION